-A new study in neurology from McGill University finds that lightbox therapy can be used as a non-invasive approach to chronic pain management.
+A new study in neurology from McGill University finds that lightbox therapy can be used as a non-invasive chronic pain therapy approach.

 Researchers were able to breed mice with light-sensitive neurons (called Nav 1.8+ nociceptors) in a region of the brain responsible for pain transmission.
 Once exposed to yellow light, these neurons ended up reducing their bioelectric activity, effectively shutting off the neuron and its pain-producing ability.
 What’s more, the researchers found that the pain-relieving effect of the light treatment persisted even after the light treatment was concluded.